Editor’s note: This article was updated on Feb 26, 2020.

 On health care…he’s not into the idea of Medicare for All.
 He thinks that replacing the entire US health care system would “bankrupt us for a very long time.”
 But he’s open to an option that would provide health insurance to anyone who’s uncovered.
 Also, as mayor, he implemented a number of public health measures, including making NYC the first city to require calorie counts on menus for chain restaurants.

 Bloomberg initially ruled out a 2020 run but changed his mind because he didn’t think any of the other Dem candidates could defeat Trump.
-Now Bloomberg poses a challenge to the other moderates in the Democratic primary race, like former VP Joe Biden and South Bend, IN Mayor Pete Buttigieg.
-While they’re leading that pack, they’re not a sure thing.
-And Bloomberg has one big advantage: the ability to spend a ton of money on campaign ads.
+Now Bloomberg is using his greatest asset – money – to pose a challenge to the other moderates in the Democratic primary race.